 The family owned dogs and cats.
-Every morning, Rose was the first awake; she would wake the live-in maid, a gypsy woman, to milk the cow after which Rose would bring fresh milk to the children before they headed out to school.
-Rose wore a wig at all times, her head was clean-shaven in the style of Orthodox Jewish women of the period.
+Every morning, Rose was the first awake; she would wake the live-in maid, a gypsy woman, who would milk the family cow after which Rose would bring fresh milk to the children before they headed out for school.
+Rose wore a wig at all times.
+Her head was clean-shaven in the style of Orthodox Jewish women of the period.

 City Life: Sighetu Marmatiei

 Since Viseul had no secondary school, the Perl children attended high school in Sighetu Marmatiei, a city of 40,000 about 60 kilometers northeast.
 Sighetu, Hungarian for “island,” offered a rich cultural life.
 (Sighet Marmatiei was the childhood home of Holocaust writer Elie Wiesel, who, like the Perls, was deported to Auschwitz in 1944.
 Perl daugther Estie’s oldest daughter and my first-cousin, Daisy, married Alex Gross, a Holocaust survivor who grew up with Wiesel and remained his lifelong friend.)

 Many generations of Perls attended public and Hebrew school in Sighet.
 Each Perl child, on first setting eyes on Sighet’s high school, was said to have been speechless at its large classrooms and gymnasium, which dwarfed all the buildings in Visuel.

 Whereas Viseul was looked down upon as backwoods, Sighet was a cosmopolitan center, boasting theatres, restaurants, specialty shops, and a Yiddish newspaper.